 When SkyAmp is started, it will ask which configuration to play.
-Then it will choose which songs to play, based on the
+Then it will choose which songs to play, based on the following algorithm:

 It is possible to have more than one configuration.
 So you could have a configuration that is ideally suited for a lazy